Pasukan Gerakan Khas: Tactical vehicles

 PGK employs a number of specialised vehicles to accomplish its missions.
 These include the Streit Typhoon, IAG Jaws, Commando V-150D and the GKN Sankey AT105 armoured personnel carriers equipped with M60s as assault vehicles in urban and jungle terrain as well as modified police MPV (Mobile Patrol Vehicles), vans, trucks, 4WD, pick-ups and buses for use as tactical vehicles.
 PGK also employs RHIB assault boats, jet-skis and Marine Subskimmers (DPV) in maritime missions and amphibious insertions.

 For its airborne operations, PGK is aided with the C-130 Hercules from the Royal Malaysian Air Force, and Cessna 206G, Cessna 208 Caravan 1 and Pilatus Porter PC-6 aircraft as well as the E-Squirrel AS-355 F2/AS-355N helicopter from the RMP Air Wing Unit.

 Developments and acquisitions

 On 25 October 2007, a state-of-the-art shooting house for the VAT 69 Commando battalion was opened.
 It was funded by the US Joint Interagency Task Force West and cost RM 2 million.

-List of unit commanders
+List of commanders

 Listed below are the unit commanders past & present.